-North Carolina Sea Grant and North Carolina Space Grant offer a joint, one-year Graduate Research Fellowship.
-The fellowship will use data from vast archives and remote-sensing capabilities available through the National Aeronautics and Space Agency (NASA) and the National Oceanic and Atmospheric Administration (NOAA) to address a high-priority research needs within North Carolina’s nearshore environs and coastal watersheds.
-Successful proposals will adeptly utilize relevant measurement instruments and/or remote-sensing data sources from NASA, NOAA, or other sources that can include, but are not limited to, radiometers, spectroradiometers, satellite sensors, LIDAR, aerial imagery, and other data collected from airplanes, unmanned aerial vehicles, and/or unpiloted submersibles in the execution of the proposed work. |
+|The joint North Carolina Space Grant – North Carolina Sea Grant Graduate Research Fellowship Program invites interdisciplinary proposals from across the state.
+The fellowship requires the use of data from vast archives and remote-sensing capabilities available through the National Aeronautics and Space Agency (NASA) and the National Oceanic and Atmospheric Administration (NOAA) to address a high-priority research need within North Carolina’s nearshore environs, coastal areas, watersheds, or human activities in these areas (e.g. aquaculture).
+Successful proposals must adeptly utilize relevant measurement instruments and/or remote-sensing data sources from NASA, NOAA, or other sources that can include, but are not limited to, radiometers, spectroradiometers, satellite sensors, LIDAR, aerial imagery, and other data collected from airplanes, unmanned aerial vehicles, and/or unpiloted submersibles in the execution of the proposed work. |

-The joint North Carolina Sea Grant – North Carolina Space Grant Graduate Research Fellowship Program invites interdisciplinary proposals from across the state.
-Each applicant must be a full-time, enrolled graduate student at an accredited college or university within North Carolina and a citizen of the United States.
-A faculty mentor must supervise the proposed research.
+North Carolina Space Grant – North Carolina Sea Grant is accepting applications for the 2022-2023 academic year for a one-year Graduate Research Fellowship.
+Applicants must be full-time, enrolled graduate students at an accredited college or university within North Carolina and citizen of the United States.
+The proposed research must be supervised by a faculty mentor.
 The research activity should continue for the duration of the Fellowship period.
-The start date is flexible but must be after Oct.
-1, 2018.
-All work must be completed by Dec.
-30, 2019.
+The start date is flexible but must be after June 1, 2022.
+All work must be completed by May 31, 2023.
 Fellows are required to present their research findings at a meeting, conference, or other formal gathering of professional organization(s), association(s), etc. among peer researchers, policymakers, or another relevant audience.

 This is a competitive fellowship program supported by North Carolina Space Grant in partnership with NASA, North Carolina Sea Grant in partnership with NOAA, and the State of North Carolina.
 Awards are based on scientific merit, adherence to the instructions of this RFP, availability of federal funds, and in recognition of high academic achievement and project results promise.

-The Graduate Research Fellowship applicant must be:
+The joint Graduate Research Fellowship applicant must be:

 Interested students must complete an online application.
 Undergraduate students may not apply for funding, but research projects that include undergraduate participation are encouraged.
 Please read all program guidelines, including applicant eligibility and reporting requirements, before submitting your application.
 The application must be submitted online and all information must be complete or the application will not be reviewed.
 The key components of the application are discussed in more detail below.